We are currently accepting online orders!

 2. Take two photos of your step/curb height measurement using a standard imperial tape measure placed up against the step/curb to show the measurement.
 For standard ramps, the two photos should be taken 34″ apart.
 For CafeTO curb ramps, the two photos should be taken 40″ apart.

 One on the left side.
 The other on the right.

 Take these photos with the camera aimed straight-on and at level with the step/curb to make sure we are able to get clear and accurate measurements.
 Please include a small sign in the photo noting the side the measurement is being taken on.

 Once you have your measurements and photos, please fill out the form below, and select your location type.

 We are always striving to provide equal access

 Here at Charlie’s having a StopGap ramp in our space has significantly improved our customer, volunteer, and staff’s experience using the entrance.
 As a bike shop, the obvious benefit is the ease of entering and exiting the shop with a bike in hand, but it’s also added so much more.
 We are always striving to provide equal access to everyone in the community, and to be an ally whenever we can.
 Because we are both a shop, and community charity space it meant a lot to us to be able to make our storefront accessible.
 Thank you StopGap!

 We are thrilled to be able to accommodate

 Originally, our busy downtown restaurant only had one wheelchair accessible entrance which was through our side door.
 We were always more than happy to assist and accommodate all of our patrons but it could occasionally prove to be an inconvenience for all parties involved.
 Fortunately, we were informed about getting in touch with the very friendly folks at StopGap.
-Within a week the ramp was built and delivered.
 There it was: a mobile, yet very sturdy gateway through our front doors.
 Now all of our customers can enter through our front door with ease and dignity and we are thrilled to be able to accommodate them as such.